 - select your DME that you have been prescribed from the available choices

 - sort out the necessary paperwork with the supplier – any forms etc

 Medicare part B covers 80% of the Medicare-approved price for DME if you used a Medicare-enrolled supplier with a signed prescription from a Medicare-enrolled doctor saying that your item is “medically necessary”.

 If you used a Medicare-enrolled “participating” supplier who accepts “assignment”, you will just have to pay your Medicare 20% co-payment of the Medicare-approved price for your DME, and your deductible if it applies.

-Do get your item through Medicare-enrolled supplier who is a Medicare-enrolled “Participating” supplier who accepts “assignment”, if you don’t you can end up paying way too much.
+Do get your item through a Medicare-enrolled supplier who is a Medicare-enrolled “Participating” supplier who accepts “assignment”, if you don’t, you can end up paying way too much.

 Medicare will either rent or purchase DME – for the majority of equipment, and especially the pricier items, Medicare will rent from the supplier.

 If your equipment is rented, you will just pay a 20% co-payment of the monthly rental, and if it applies, your deductible, at the outset.